 Species-specific microarray probe mappings can be visualised by turning on tracks from the separate Oligo probes section at the bottom of the configuration panel.

 Click on the Regulation link in the left hand side menu to view the regulatory features in the vicinity of your gene.
 Note that even if a regulatory region is near or within a gene, it does not necessarily affect that gene.
 Conversely, distal enhancers can affect a gene.

-Clicking on a regulatory feature will open a Regulation tab with information about the evidence supporting that regulatory feature as well as cell-specific annotations.
+Clicking on a regulatory feature will open a Regulation tab with information about the evidence supporting that regulatory feature as well as cell-specific activity estimates.
 Different views can be selected:

 - Summary: displays both the MultiCell (in grey) and cell-specific regulatory features.
 The core evidence (see the Regulatory Build for further explanations) is displayed for MultiCell features by default but not for cell-specific features.

 - Details by cell line: this is the default view, where you get the generic MultiCell regulatory feature, cell-specific annotation and a default set of supporting evidence.
 You can display more evidence tracks by clicking on Configure this page.

 - Feature Context: this view displays the regulatory features in a wider context around the chosen regulatory feature.